-'Rare' genetic variants are surprisingly common, life scientists reportMay 18th, 2012 in Genetics /
+'Rare' genetic variants are surprisingly common, life scientists reportMay 18, 2012 in Medicine & Health / Genetics

 (Medical Xpress) -- A large survey of human genetic variation, published today in the online version of the journal Science, shows that rare genetic variants are not so rare after all and offers insights into human diseases.

 "I knew there would be rare variation but had no idea there would be so much of it," said the senior author of the research, John Novembre, an assistant professor of ecology and evolutionary biology and of bioinformatics at UCLA.